danielm09/NFI-WSL-SSL/README.md

 ### Weakly Supervised Learning
 <img src="Figure_WSL.png" width="80%">

-As opposed to traditional strongly supervised learnin, which requires fully annotated image chips (b), we used point-based NFI data to derive sparse labels (c).
+As opposed to traditional strongly supervised learning, which requires fully annotated image chips (b), we used point-based NFI data to derive sparse labels (c).
 We expanded the point label to a 3x3 neighbourhood using a homogeneity criterion.
 Then, we used these partial labels to train our models.
 ### Masked Autoencoder
 <img src="Figure_MAE.png" width="80%">